xT-Development/xt-prison/README.md

 - Canteen ped providing players with a drink and food item
 - Doctor ped providing players with check-ups for heals/revives
   - Configurable function for devs to utilize their health/medical resources
+- Prisoners roster
+  - View a list of people currently in prison
+  - Control their jail time
+  - Unjail them
-- Configurable to work with [xt-prisonjobs](https://xtdev.tebex.io/package/5226873) (Currently a WIP)
+- Configurable to work with [xt-prisonjobs](https://xtdev.tebex.io/package/5226873) (Currently a WIP, only works w/ QB/QBX)

 # Prison Break Features:
 - Global statebags for prison break alarms and all prison gate terminals